 Agresto begins his argument by discussing his own introduction to the liberal arts.
 Like most people, he wasn’t always a Great Books expert.
 He went through Brooklyn Catholic schools, didn’t like reading, and showed little ability to understand great texts like the Iliad—his English instructor called him a “damn fool” to his face (more than once).
 His father only supported his studying the liberal arts after a nun intervened on his behalf (also more than once).

-Years later, after becoming the president of St. John’s College in Santa Fe, he was embarrassed by William F. Buckley in a discussion over whether everyone should learn the liberal arts.
+Years later, after becoming the president of St. John’s College in Santa Fe, he was embarrassed by William F. Buckley in a over whether everyone should learn the liberal arts.
 Buckley, “one of the most liberally educated men one might meet,” took the view that the liberal arts are good only for some people, not everyone.
 Many years later, Agresto concedes that he ultimately failed to “give a satisfactory response to whether the liberal arts were right for everyone.”

 Not only does this background explain Agresto’s motivation in writing the book but it gives him a grounded perspective on the liberal arts.
 He rightly sees the problem as more a case of self-destruction: “This beautiful project [the liberal arts] died not from old age, nor only from neglect and not exactly from murder, but from self-inflicted wounds that look a bit like suicide.”